How to Transition to Google Responsive Search Ads

 In contrast, RSAs organize headlines and descriptions dynamically based on what a user is searching for.
 Transitioning from text ads to responsive search ads will require marketers to relinquish some control over what content is displayed to users by trusting that the AI knows what’s best.

-Benefits of Responsive Search Ads
+Reasoning Behind Responsive Search Ads

 Google is frequently evolving its algorithm and processes, and responsive search ads are an example of making search advertising better.
 The goal is to make it easier to show the consumer the right message in search.